 P. Renée Baernstein is Professor of History and Associate Dean in the College of Arts and Science.
 She specializes in the history Renaissance Italy, particularly gender, religion, and family.
 She is the author of A Convent Tale: A Century of Sisterhood in Spanish Milan (Routledge 2002) as well as articles in many journals.
 She has been a Fulbright fellow, fellow of the American Academy in Rome, Visiting Professor at Harvard’s Villa I Tatti Center in Florence, and recipient of the Ohio Academy of History’s Distinguished Teaching Award.
 Her next book, “Strangers at Home,” is about noble women and family politics in sixteenth-century Italy.

-Steve Dudas is a doctoral student in English literature with interests in modern Irish poetry and children's literature.
+Steve Dudas is the graduate student assitant at the Miami University Humanites Center a doctoral student in English literature with interests in modern Irish poetry and children's literature.
 He is a founding co-editor of Threadcount Magazine.
 He helps with communications and event planning.

-Abigail Culpepper is a junior linguistics major with a focus on German and a student in the French department's B.A./M.A. program.
-She was a 2016 summer fellow at the Luxembourg Humanities Research Institute and an Undergraduate Summer Scholar.
+Abigail Culpepper is the undergraduate student assistant at the Miami University Humanities Center.
+She is a student in the French department's B.A./M.A. program, and a linguistics major with a focus in German.
+She was a 2016 summer fellow at the Luxembourg Humanities Research Institute, an Undergraduate Summer Scholar, and a Dean's Scholar.
 She helps the center with office work and public events.

 In 1990, John W. Altman (Miami, 1960) made a major gift to create a Visiting Distinguished Professorship in the Humanities at Miami University.
 In 2008, Miami University awarded a $250,000 Presidential Academic Enrichment Award for the creation of a humanities center.
 At that time, Mr. Altman worked with the university to transfer his gift to the new Humanities Center, which was inaugurated in 2009 by President David Hodge and Dean Karen Schilling.
 The Founding Director of the Center was Allan Winkler, Distinguished Professor of History, who served from 2009-2011.
 Timothy Melley, Professor of English and Affiliate of American Studies, served as Interim Director for a semester in 2010 and then took over as Director in the summer of 2011.